Meberem/LibraryManager-wiki/cdnjs-provider.md

 Nothing specific to cdnjs.

 ### files (optional)
 The files array allows you to define a subset of files from the library that you wish to copy to the project.
+If the files array is omitted then all files from the library is copied to the project.

 **Type**: Array of strings